Blake Bell: 2017

 Bell contended for a roster spot under new head coach Kyle Shanahan, going up against George Kittle, Logan Paulsen, and Cole Hikutini.
 On September 2, 2017, the San Francisco 49ers waived Bell.

 Minnesota Vikings

-On September 3, 2017, Bell was claimed off waivers by the Minnesota Vikings.
+On September 3, 2017, Bell was claimed off waivers by the Vikings.
 He began the season as the third tight end on the roster, behind Kyle Rudolph and David Morgan II.

-Bell made his Minnesota Vikings' debut in their season-opening 29-19 victory over the New Orleans Saints.
-On October 1, 2017, he earned his first start with the Vikings and caught a 12-yard pass from quarterback Case Keenum during Minnesota's 14-7 loss to the Detroit Lions.
+Bell made his Vikings' debut in their season-opening 29–19 victory over the New Orleans Saints.
+On October 1, 2017, he earned his first start with the Vikings and caught a 12-yard pass from quarterback Case Keenum during Minnesota's 14–7 loss to the Detroit Lions.

-On December 10, 2017, Bell scored his first NFL points, catching a two-point conversion during a 31-24 loss against the Carolina Panthers.
+On December 10, 2017, Bell scored his first NFL points, catching a two-point conversion during a 31–24 loss against the Carolina Panthers.
 On December 15, 2017, the Minnesota Vikings placed Bell on injured/reserve after he suffered a shoulder injury.

 On September 1, 2018, Bell was waived by the Vikings.